Code-Institute-Submissions/MemoryCardTwist/README.md

 However I have changed the welcoming text after the page loads.

+27/12/19 - I have made the Leaderboard into a looping function so that it can be changed to either more than or less than the default 8 entries.

+I have fixed the sorting issue, because even through the Array objects were integers.
+It would sort them Alphanumerically.

 ## Jasmine testing - Completed 16/12/2019

 ## Html Validation